smenjas/educational-content/computers.md

 [Feedly](https://feedly.com/).
 It's free.
 Create an account and add some sites you enjoy.

-There are also many sites that allow you to discover the wealth of knowledge in the world:
+These sites allow you to discover the wealth of knowledge in the world:
 - [Internet Archive](https://archive.org/)
 - [Librivox](https://librivox.org/): free, public domain audiobooks
 - [Open Culture](http://www.openculture.com/)